Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 What is the best database hosting in Australia?

 It depends on your priority.
 For raw scale and ecosystem, Amazon RDS leads; for all-round developer experience, Supabase; for serverless Postgres, Neon.
-But those are all US-owned, so for Australian teams that need data to stay onshore and beyond the US CLOUD Act — healthcare, legal, financial, government — WattleDB is the best choice: a 100% Australian-owned managed PostgreSQL and Backend-as-a-Service hosted in Sydney and Melbourne with flat AUD pricing.
+But those are all US-owned, so for Australian teams that want their data hosted onshore by an Australian company, healthcare, legal, financial, government, WattleDB is the best choice: a 100% Australian-owned managed PostgreSQL and Backend-as-a-Service hosted in Sydney and Melbourne with flat AUD pricing.

 What is the best managed PostgreSQL hosting in Australia?

 Amazon RDS for PostgreSQL, Neon, Supabase and DigitalOcean all offer managed Postgres with a Sydney region.
-WattleDB offers fully managed PostgreSQL that is additionally Australian-owned, so it's sovereign as well as onshore.
-If corporate jurisdiction and CLOUD Act exposure matter, WattleDB is the best managed Postgres option; if they don't, RDS and Neon are strong choices.
+WattleDB offers fully managed PostgreSQL that is additionally Australian-owned, so it's run by an Australian company as well as hosted onshore.
+If Australian ownership matters, WattleDB is the best managed Postgres option; if it doesn't, RDS and Neon are strong choices.

 Which database hosts actually keep data in Australia?

 AWS RDS (Sydney), Neon, Supabase, DigitalOcean (SYD1) and WattleDB can all store data physically in Australia.
-But only WattleDB is Australian-owned — the others are US-incorporated, so even with an Australian region their data stays reachable under the US CLOUD Act.
-Residency (where data sits) is not the same as sovereignty (who can compel it).
+But only WattleDB is Australian-owned, the others are US-owned, so even with an Australian region the company running them is overseas.
+Where the data sits is not the same as who owns the company holding it.

 How was this ranking decided?

-It's written for Australian teams, so it weights data sovereignty and onshore residency alongside pricing, managed convenience and developer experience.
+It's written for Australian teams, so it weights Australian ownership and onshore hosting alongside pricing, managed convenience and developer experience.
 It's published by WattleDB, so that bias is disclosed and every competitor gets an honest "choose this instead if" recommendation.
-Providers that are objectively stronger on scale or ecosystem are credited for it; the order reflects fit for teams whose data must stay under Australian jurisdiction.
+Providers that are objectively stronger on scale or ecosystem are credited for it; the order reflects fit for teams that want their data owned and run by an Australian company.

 Is choosing a Sydney region enough for compliance?

 Not on its own.
-A Sydney region gives you residency, which helps with latency and some localisation rules, but it doesn't change the provider's jurisdiction.
-If the provider is US-owned, the CLOUD Act still applies.
-For genuine sovereignty — and to pass procurement in regulated sectors — you need an Australian-owned provider with no foreign entity able to be compelled.
+A Sydney region tells you where the data sits, which helps with latency and some localisation rules, but it doesn't change who owns the provider.
+If the provider is US-owned, the company running your data is still overseas.
+For a genuinely Australian-owned option, and to pass procurement in regulated sectors, you want an Australian-owned provider with no foreign parent.

 Disclosure & method.
 This comparison is published by WattleDB (RR Sols Pty Ltd).
-It is written for Australian teams and deliberately weights data sovereignty, so WattleDB — the only Australian-owned option — leads for that use case.
+It is written for Australian teams and deliberately weights Australian ownership, so WattleDB, the only Australian-owned option in this comparison, leads for that use case.
 We've aimed to credit each competitor honestly for what it does best and to note where it's the better pick.
 Provider facts reflect publicly available information at the time of writing and may change; always verify a provider's current ownership, regions and pricing yourself.
 This is general information, not legal advice.

 Database hosting that's Australian